rmaicle/latex-templates/doc-guide/06_markdown.md

 This style is intended to be used when a code block is inteded to be captioned.
 This can be achieved with the use of the _caption_ attribute.
-This style displays the caption over a grayish background and draws lines around the code block.
+This style displays the caption over a grayish background color and draws a frame around the code block.

+\begin{noteinfo}[]{}
-Note that the caption, as of \today, does not allow formatting of partial text or, perhaps, I am unaware of how it could be done.
+    The caption, as of \today, does not allow formatting of partial texts or, perhaps, I am unaware of how it could be done.
+\end{noteinfo}

+Note that the caption, as of \today, does not support multiple paragraphs or, perhaps, I am unaware of how it could be done.

 `````{style=listing}
 ~~~{#fenced_code_block_sample
-style=listing
 style=listingcap
 caption="This is an example of a fenced code block using style=listingcap.
 Lorem ipsum dolor sit amet, consectetuer